jhpyle/docassemble/_docs/logic.md

 [`include`] block is basically equivalent to copying and pasting the contents of the included file into the original file.

-For example, suppose that there is a [YAML] file called `question-library.yml`, which someone else wrote, which consists of the following questions:
+For example, suppose that there is a DALang file called `question-library.yml`, which someone else wrote, which consists of the following questions: